-If you’ve thought of setting up your own ‘social enterprise’ you will be pleased to know that there is more help around than ever to do this.
+If you’ve ever considered setting up your own ‘social enterprise’, you will be pleased to know that there is more help on offer than ever before.

 But what is a social enterprise?

 Social enterprises are basically businesses that are changing the world for the better.
 Not only can you make money from this type of business, but you can also help society and the planet.
 The Big Issue, Eden Project, Age UK Enterprises, Plymouth University and the Co-op.
 These are all social enterprises that you might recognise.

 Take a look at our guide to find more:

 - How do you make money from a social enterprise?

 - Can anyone set up a social enterprise?

 A social enterprise is a business that trades for commercial purposes, but also offers benefits to society.
 Many even go beyond this: their social and ethical responsibilities are just as important as the pursuit of profit.
 With each being intrinsically linked to the other.